Selling a House During Divorce in Texas

 Real Story — “We Just Needed It Done”

-"We both agreed the house had to go.
-It was the only thing we still had together — and it was holding us back.
-They made us a cash offer, and we were able to close fast and split the money without drama.
-Huge weight off our shoulders."
+"We both knew the house had to go.
+It was the last thing tying us together — and it was holding us back.
+They gave us a fair cash offer, and we were able to close fast.
+We split the money and moved on.
+Huge relief."

 – D. & M., Corpus Christi, TX